cloux/cloux.github.io/init/index.md

 ---
 ## s6

-The "**s**karnet.org's **s**mall and **s**ecure **s**upervision **s**oftware **s**uite" ([s6](http://skarnet.org/software/s6/)) is being developed by a single engineer - Laurent Bercot, and is the most advanced init in the daemontools family.
-Powerful functionality, in a relatively small amount of code.
+The "**s**karnet.org's **s**mall and **s**ecure **s**upervision **s**oftware **s**uite" ([s6](http://skarnet.org/software/s6/)) is being developed by a single engineer - Laurent Bercot, and is the most advanced init in the daemontools family (and beyond).
+Originally developed for embedded devices, it is extremely lightweight and efficient.
+It features powerful functionality in modular code separated into small binaries.
 Consists of more than 60 (sixty) commands and libraries for system initialization, service supervision, dependency management, inter-process synchronization, access control, privilege gain, advanced logging, and then some<sup>([1](https://skarnet.org/software/s6/index.html))</sup>.
 If you can think of it, s6 has it.
 Even features you don't really need, like socket activation: "_It's important to realize that you don't need socket activation.
 It's a marketing word used by systemd advocates that mixes a couple useful architecture concepts and several horrible ideas, for a very minor speed benefit_"<sup>([2](https://skarnet.org/software/s6/socket-activation.html))</sup>.
 This is a bold statement directly from the author.
 He doesn't try to sell you on anything.
 You are not required to use all features of s6, nothing is forced upon you.
-All commands and libraries are fairly independent, can be used separately and easily combined with other init systems.
+The commands are divided into independent groups, can be used separately and easily combined with other init systems.

 **Pros:**

  * Complete init system: PID1 binary, service supervisor, advanced logging with regex filter support<sup>([3](https://skarnet.org/software/s6/s6-log.html))</sup>
  * Actively maintained and continuously expanded<sup>([4](https://git.skarnet.org/cgi-bin/cgit.cgi/s6/))</sup>
+ * Efficient, very low on resources
  * Lots of features

 **Cons:**

  * More complex system, steeper learning curve compared to runit
- * Unusual service control commands: uses `-wu` instead of `start`, `-wd` instead of `stop`...
+ * Unusual service control commands: uses `-wu` instead of `start`, `-wd` instead of `stop` etc.

 **Recommended use:**

  * New general-purpose Linux distributions
  * Critical infrastructure, servers
+ * Embedded systems
  * When stable, secure design together with advanced features are required

 **NOT recommended:**

- * Beginners searching for an easy way to replace current init
+ * Beginners searching for an easy, straightforward way to replace current init

 Being the most universal and advanced init today, s6 should be a good fit for almost any purpose.
 Currently, s6 is the default init in [Obarun](https://obarun.org) GNU/Linux.